-The planned Bill would allow the authorities to prohibit damaging activities altogether.
+The planned Bill would allow the authorities to prohibit damaging activities.
 Landowners would be able to appeal decisions, but would have no right to compensation, and would be subject to an unlimited fine if they disobeyed the order.

-The authorities will also have increased powers to force landowners to restore damaged SSSIs, to order them to take measures to manage them better, and to purchase sites compulsorily as a last resort.
+The authorities will also get powers to force landowners to restore damaged SSSIs, to order to manage them better, and to purchase sites compulsorily as a last resort.

-The landscape measures - exclusively forecast in The Independent on Sunday last March - will give far-reaching protection to England's 37 Areas of Outstanding Natural Beauty, including the Cotswolds, the Forest of Bowland and the Isles of Scilly, the Chilterns, Kent's High Weald, Dedham Vale in East Anglia, and the Mendip, Quantock and Malvern Hills.
+The landscape measures - exclusively forecast in The Independent on Sunday last March - will give far-reaching protection to England's 37 Areas of Outstanding Natural Beauty, including the Cotswolds, the Chilterns, and the Malvern Hills.

-Originally established by the Attlee government - and recognised to be as beautiful, if less wild, as the National Parks - they have so far been given little effective protection.
+Originally established by the Attlee government - and recognised to be as beautiful as, if less wild than, National Parks - they have, so far, had little protection.

-The Government has also promised to set up two new national parks - the New Forest and the South Downs - but ministers have not yet decided whether to include them in the Countryside Bill or to designate them under existing legislation.Reuse content
+The Government has also promised to set up two new national parks - the New Forest and the South Downs.Reuse content